Humanistic Adductions

 will of necessity lose its effect on mankind, with incalculable harm to human progress.

-In their struggle for the ethical good, teachers of religion must have the stature to give up
+In their struggle for the ethical good, teachers of religion must have the stature to give

 the doctrine of a personal God, that is, give up that source of fear and hope which